cathysnider/cathysnider.github.io/python.md

 myTestResult = 'Do This Now' if myCondition else 'Do This Other Thing' print(myTestResult)
 ```
 Good god; who bothered to make up the ternary conditional?
 They should be shot.
+No, I take that back.
+It's kinda cool.

 Note: There is no Switch Case in Python.